 We’ve touched on this topic several times in our blogs recently.
 With statistics showing increased efficiency, increased employee morale and productivity, an effective backup plan for disasters and weather-related incidents that can stop your employees from getting into the office, and many more.

 The trend is so powerful that Stephane Kasriel, the CEO of Upwork that matches freelance professionals with businesses needing their services, is quoted as saying in their annual Future Workforce Report that “Companies that refuse to support a remote workforce risk losing their best people and turning away tomorrow’s top talent.”
 With unemployment at a record low, the competition for talent is extremely challenging.
-You don’t want to lose out on that potential employee because you are still operating under old, tired workplace strategies.
+You don’t want to lose out on that potential employee in this post-digital telecommunications world because you are still operating under old, tired workplace strategies.

 Implement mobility while maintaining brand consistency and employee privacy